Natfan/work/btec/14/1/writeup.md

 ```

 #### Scope
 There are two different types of scopes that variables can use, local and global.
-Local variables are only accessable within certain areas, such as specific functions or classes.
-This means that you can resuse the same variable name over and over and the data will not conflict.
-It also means that you can ensure where the data is stored, meaning that
+Local variables are only accessible within certain areas, such as specific functions or classes.
+This means that you can reuse the same variable name over and over and the data will not conflict.
+It also means that you can ensure where the data is stored, meaning that data cannot conflict if you don't want it to.
+Global variables ensure that the data is carried between functions and classes

 ### Data Types and Arrays
 #### Definition